-This chapter describes how to use the Admin Interface to manage hosts.
-For details on how to manage hosts programmatically, see Host Maintenance Operations in the Scripting Administrative Tasks Guide.
+Using the Admin Interface to manage hosts is covered here.
+Managing hosts programmatically is covered in Host Maintenance Operations in the Scripting Administrative Tasks Guide.

-22.1 Adding a Host to a Cluster
+21.1.
+Adding a Host to a Cluster

 This only applies for multi-host clusters.
 For information about installing MarkLogic and a more detailed procedure about joining a cluster, see the Installation Guide.